 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have specifically chosen to discourage search engines from indexing your site, then your site will automatically ping the services entered into the Update Services text area
+Unless you have intentionally configured your site settings to discourage search engines from indexing your site, then your site will automatically ping the list of services entered into the Update Services text box

-WordPress lets you notify dozens of update services automatically …
+You can notify dozens of update services automatically with WordPress …

 Download A Comprehensive List Of Ping Services For Your WordPress Site!